fizge/1-SENECA-UDC_Coil_Proyect/background_doc.md

 The documentation team members are:

 - Cristine Buizon: Writer of the GitHub documentation (Introduction, Project Background, AI, Machine Learning, and Linear Regression) and the README.
-- Hasti Noushabadi: Writer of the GitHub documentation (Project Background, Agile Development Process, and Project Specific Information) the and README.
+- Hasti Noushabadi: Writer of the GitHub documentation (Project Background, Agile Development Process, and Project Specific Information) and the and README.